HugoLis/hugolis.github.io/el-trackpad.md

 #### How to make El Trackpad launch on Mac startup

-Go to System Preferences > Users & Groups > Login Items, then click on the "+" and select El Trackpad.
+Go to System Preferences > Users & Groups > Login Items, then click on "+" and select El Trackpad.

 <br/>